openreview/openreview/docs/how-to-guides/paper-matching-and-assignment/how-to-make-assignments-using-subject-areas.md

 ### Next Steps

-To continue with the setup you can either use the python client to post the invitation edit and edges that will be shared below or you can email support at info@openreview.net for assistance.
+To continue with the setup you can either use the python client to post the invitation edit and edges that will be shared below or you can [Contact Support](https://openreview.net/contact) for assistance.

 ### Score Invitation